evrardjp/evrard.me/content/sydney-summit-recap.md

 Title: OpenStack Summit Sydney Recap
 Date: 2017-11-19 18:00
-Category: openstack
-Tags: openstack, summit
+Tags: openstack, openstack-ansible
 Status: published
-Summary: My personal view on the OpenStack Summit that just happened in Sydney.
+Summary: My personal view on the OpenStack Summit that happened in Sydney.

 # The venue